Tyler929/SurfinCode/test.md

 **Make a license for your personal and Team project.
 Document license you picked and why.**

 Our team decided to chose Creative Commons Zero v1.0 Universal due to it's dedication toward the world-wide public domain.
-For my personal project, I chose the Open Source MIT License because I liked that it allows using code freely and making/distributing closed source versions
+For my personal project, I chose the Open Source MIT License because I liked that it allows using code freely and making/distributing closed source versions (Crediting the source)

 ## **5.6 Notes**